NASA-SW-VnV/fret/fret-electron/docs/_media/UsingTheSimulator/ltlsim.md

 The LTLSIM tool is started from the requirements editor using the `SIMULATE` button on the lower right of the window.
 Note that

 * the SIMULATE button is only active after the `SEMANTICS` button has generated the temporal logic formulas for the requirement, and
-* the LTLSIM simulator and its underlying tool NuSMV is [installed properly](../installingFRET/installationInstructions.md).
+* the LTLSIM simulator and its underlying tool NuSMV has been [installed properly](../installingFRET/installationInstructions.md).

 ### Starting LTLSIM from the Realizability Checking Portal